-Complete an online application indicating your demonstrated leadership experience including university activities, community service and work, as well as answer two essay questions.
-The online application is open from January 1-January 31.
+Complete an online application indicating your demonstrated leadership experience, including university activities, community service and work, and answer two essay questions.
+The online application is open from December 1-January 31.
 Thirty students are selected annually.

 The Leonard Leadership Scholars Program provides personalized leadership development through innovative courses, enriching extracurricular activities and challenging service opportunities.

 Open to all eligible Terry majors, the two-year Leonard Leadership Scholars program initiates a discovery process, asking students to uncover their leadership capabilities by identifying their personality, strengths and core values.
 Scholars also have the opportunity to fine-tune their career planning skills and examine effective leadership in organizational settings.